-Chef Daisy Martinez first opened my eyes to the process of making sofrito, which is a staple in many Caribbean Latin American dishes.
-Basically the concept of sofrito is to act as a sautéed seasoning for any oil or fat which contributes to any base flavor in a recipe.
+Chef Daisy Martinez first opened my eyes to the process of making Puerto Rican sofrito, which is a staple in Caribbean Latin cuisine.
+Basically the concept of is to act as a sautéed seasoning for any oil or fat which contributes to any base flavor in a recipe.
 Instead of sautéing each vegetable individually, sofrito is a combined mixture of garlic, onions, tomato and specific herbs, and peppers.
 All ingredients are broken down in a food processor to create one fantastic monster flavor.
-For years I used a mini food processor bought at a thrift store to make small batches of sofrito, but the day I upgraded and bought a KitchenAid, my sofrito making became revolutionized.
-Simply click below to purchase through Amazon.
-KitchenAid RKFP0922CU Food Processor with ExactSlice System 9-Cup, Contour Silver, (Certified Refurbished)

 While the ingredients of sofrito vary greatly from kitchen to kitchen, my recipe adheres to all of Daisy’s ingredients but with slightly different proportions.
 Finding culantro and ajicito dulce peppers can be quite challenging, but when you find both of these ingredients at the same time, you should seize the opportunity and make a large batch of sofrito and store it in the freezer because this can be saved for quite some time and used in any recipe.

 - 2 bunches of culantro

 - 1 large Spanish onion (usually smaller and more round than a typical yellow onion)

 - 1 cup garlic cloves